James-HoneyBadger/SagaCraft/README.md

 # SagaCraft

-A streamlined, text-first adventure engine and player.
+A streamlined, text-first adventure engine and player. **Now implemented in Rust for performance and reliability.**

 ## Manuals